MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 2. Select **Data Warehouse**.

 3. Select **Management Packs**, and then locate your management pack in the list of management packs.
 To do this, use the search feature by entering your management pack name in the search box.
-If you don't see your management pack:
+If you don't see your management pack, do the following:

     1. It might have failed to import into the data warehouse management server.
 Go to the data warehouse management server, open the Operations Manager event log and then filter the events with **Event Sources** as **OpsMgr SDK Service**.

     2. The MPSync job may not have run yet.
 It runs on a recurring schedule, which is, by default, once every hour.
 You can modify the schedule with Windows PowerShell.
 To speed up management pack synchronization, after you import your management pack you can manually resume the MPSync job, either from the Service Manager console or by using Windows PowerShell.

-Check the deployment status of your management pack:
+Check the deployment status of your management pack by following these steps:

 1. Open the Service Manager console.